polygonben/PyStegMalz/README.md

 Copy the contents of the shellcode, like above, into a text file and save it!
 ### Picking an image

 For this part you can be creative, choose a fairly large image to ensure there is enough space to encode your shellcode.
-Save this to the same directory you put your shellcode text file in
+Save this to the same directory you put your shellcode text file in.

+If you are just playing around with this, `example.png` from this repo works well!

 ### Encoding